Engineering Honors Track

 - 3 units ENGR 498H or UHP 498 Honors Thesis

 Academic Requirements to Remain in Engineering Honors Track

-Additionally, students who have failed to enroll in honors courses at least once an academic year are not considered in good standing and will normally be withdrawn from the Engineering Honors track.
+Additionally, students who have failed to enroll in courses for Honors credit for two consecutive semesters are not considered in good standing and will normally be withdrawn from the Engineering Honors.
 Demonstrated lack of engagement in the CSULB Honors community as well as dishonest behavior/plagiarism are also grounds for dismissal from the Engineering Honors track.